AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 ## Uploading data {#uploading}

-Now that your spreadsheet is correctly formatted and [!DNL MBI]-friendly, add it to your Data Warehouse.
+Now that your spreadsheet is correctly formatted and [!DNL Commerce Intelligence]-friendly, add it to your Data Warehouse.

 1. To get started, go to **[!UICONTROL Data** > **File Uploads]**.